Frequently Asked Questions

 How long have the teachers worked here?

 We’ve been able to retain our staff well beyond the average longevity in the field of childcare.
-Each year we determine the average longevity for our staff.
-This year the average is: 8 Years!
-All together our staff has over 193 years of experience working with young children.

 Do you provide transportation to the schools?